 Office of Admissions and Financial Aid

-We are pleased to announce that the Perelman School of Medicine will be hosting three upcoming information sessions for prospective students who are interested in learning more about applying to our institution.
-We will be offering these sessions on the following dates (preregistration is preferred, click here):
+The Perelman School of Medicine will be hosting periodic information sessions for prospective students who are interested in learning more about applying to our institution.
+Please stay tuned to our website for dates (preregistration is preferred).

 Dear Prospective Student,

-As the nation's first medical school and hospital, we have a long standing commitment to education, research and patient care.
-Our commitment to education requires that we not only educate our students in the basic and clinical science of medicine to meet the health care needs of their patients but to address the concerns of our current health care environment.
-You will be faced with ethical issues not previously encountered by physicians.
-The current crisis in the cost of health care has had a definite impact on the way we practice medicine.
-We are committed to preparing our students to meet these challenges and to be the future leaders of the medical community.
+As the nation's first medical school and hospital, we have a long standing commitment to education, research, patient care and the community.
+Our commitment to education requires that we not only educate our students in the basic and clinical science of medicine to meet the health care needs of their patients but learn the best way to communicate with patients of all ages and their families.
+The goal of medicine today is to practice patient-centered care.
+We are fully committed to preparing our students to be the future leaders of the medical community.

 Our goal is to provide you the opportunity to grow both personally and professionally.
-You are the future of our profession, the ones who will take the lead in charting the course of medical care for the next several decades.
-You will be faced with issues that we cannot even predict at this point.
-It is our belief that your medical education at Penn will prepare you to meet this challenge.
+You are the future of our profession, the ones who will take the lead in charting the course of medical care and discovery for the next several decades.
+Though you may be faced with issues that we cannot even predict at this point, it is our belief that your medical education at Penn will prepare you to meet any and all challenges.

 Gail Morrison, M.D.